 Most driving under the influence (DUI) arrests in California will constitute a misdemeanor criminal offense.
 There are circumstances, however, that can escalate this common charge to a felony, bringing with it increases penalties and higher stakes.
-If you were pulled over and slapped with a felony DUI charge, now is the time to take action and prepare to defend your future.
-Contact the Law Offices of Evan E. Zelig, P.C. today and talk to our Santa Rosa DUI attorney about what you should do next.

 There are three distinct ways in California law that a DUI can constitute a felony:

-- Injury or death: When an intoxicated motorist’s driving causes a car accident that leads to the serious injury or death of another person, the DUI will be charged as a felony.
+- Injury or Death - When an intoxicated motorist’s driving causes a car accident that leads to the serious injury or death of another person, the DUI will be charged as a felony.
 Establishing liability in such cases is critical for the validity of the charges.

-- Fourth-time DUI: California has a lookback period of 10 years for DUI convictions, meaning a DUI will stay active on your record for 10 years.
+- Fourth-Time DUI - California has a lookback period of 10 years for DUI convictions, meaning a DUI will stay active on your record for 10 years.
 If you are arrested for a DUI for the fourth-time within 10 years, it will automatically be charged as a felony, regardless of the circumstances of your previous DUI convictions.

-- Prior felony DUI: Any prior felony DUI on your driving record, even if it exists outside California’s active lookback period, will cause your next DUI to be a felony no matter what the details of your arrest may be.
+- Prior Felony DUI - Any prior felony DUI on your driving record, even if it exists outside California’s active lookback period, will cause your next DUI to be a felony no matter what the details of your arrest may be.

 Penalties for Felony DUIs